silverstripe/silverstripe-framework/docs/en/05_Contributing/04_Making_A_SilverStripe_Core_Release.md

 ## Standard release process

-The release process, at a high level, involves creating an RC, publishing it, and reviewing the need for either another RC or a final stable tag within a short period (normally within 3-5 business days).
+The release process, at a high level, involves creating a release, publishing it, and reviewing the need for either another pre-release or a final stable tag within a short period (normally within 3-5 business days).

-During the RC cycle a temporary RC branch is created, and should only receive absolutely critical fixes during the RC cycle.
-Any changes to this branch should result in the requirement for a new RC, thus a higher level of scrutiny is typically placed on any pull request to these branches.
+During the pre-release cycle a temporary branch is created, and should only receive absolutely critical fixes during the cycle.
+Any changes to this branch should result in the requirement for a new release, thus a higher level of scrutiny is typically placed on any pull request to these branches.

-When creating a new RC or stable, the following process is broken down into two main sets of commands:
+When creating a new pre-release or stable, the following process is broken down into two main sets of commands:

 ### Stage 1: Release preparation: